acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

     The following commands are available for this toolkit:

-Then you should run a script that gathers all your toolkit commands and lists them at the bottom of the description file.
-The script will look for this line described above and replace everything after with the updated commands.
+Then you should run the script below, which gathers all your toolkit commands and lists them at the bottom of the description file.
+The script will look for the line described above and replace everything after with the updated commands.
 If this exact line is not present, the script will abort and throw an error.

     python openad/user_toolkits/<toolkit_name>/description_update.py

+@Phil how can do `from docs.generate_docs import render_description_txt`

 <br>

 ### oneline_desc.txt

 This file contains a very brief description of the toolkit, using only 4-5 words.
 This wil be displayed when listing available toolkits.

+### Publishing your toolkit

+Once your toolkit adheres to the aformentioned specifications, [get in touch](https://acceleratedscience.github.io/openad-docs/about.html) so we can review it and add it to the publicly available OpenAD tookits.